rk0cc/jpubdev/README.md

 This package aims to parse API result from pub.dev or other pub repository server information into Java object.

-This repository is replicating [pub_api_client's](https://github.com/leoafarias/pub_api_client) feature to Java which written in Dart originally.
+This repository is replicating [pub_api_client's](https://github.com/leoafarias/pub_api_client) feature to Java which written in Dart originally (but different structures).

 ## Supported feature